 Accessibility in Denver Bathroom Remodels

-If someone in your family has a disability or is aging, your Denver bathroom remodel design will either make the remodeled bathroom more comfortable and accessible or inaccessible.
+If someone in your family has a disability or is aging, a professional remodeling contractor can assist in the design plans for your remodeled bathroom, to ensure comfort and accessible.
 Your design can easily incorporate the features and space recommendations that will make the bathroom more accessible for everyone.

 The housing industry has outlined several levels of accessibility standards in bathroom design and construction ranging from barrier free to accessible to industry standard housing.
 The main difference is in how accessible it is for everyone with special needs.
 Over the last few decades, bathroom designers, architects and manufacturers of fixtures and other bathroom safety products have begun to respond to the need for greater accessibility (and safety) in bathrooms.
 The result is a set of standards known as universal design.